WF-Attack-and-Defense/chameleon/README.md

 # Chameleon: Robust Website Fingerprinting Defense via Many-to-Many Traffic Morphing
-To support the latest graphic devices, we tested the code under both Python 3.10+.
+To support the latest graphics devices, we tested the code under Python 3.10+.
 The conda environment I provided is based on Python 3.10 with PyTorch 2.8 and CUDA 12.8.

+:warning: :warning: :warning: This software is a research prototype intended solely for experimental and evaluation purposes. :warning: :warning: :warning:

 ## How to use
 ### Install dependencies